 1.4.6-B Question: Is the area with the degraded fire wrap (cable, cable tray, or component) protected by an adequate automatic detection system and a fire wrap that would provide sufficient fire endurance to enable suppression of a fire prior to damage to the target?
 O Yes – Screen to Green, no further analysis required.
 O No – Continue to Step 1.5.

-Step 1.4.7: Post-fire
+Step 1.4.7: Post-fire SSD

 1.4.7-A Question: For a finding associated with emergency lighting, do operators have adequate alternate lighting (such as flashlights) to perform any necessary time critical/recovery actions?
 O Yes – Screen to Green, no further analysis required.
-O No – Continue to .
+O No – Continue to next question.

-1.4.7-B Question: Would the impact of the fire finding be limited to equipment which is not required for the credited success path?
+1.4.7-B Question: Would the impact of the fire finding be limited to equipment which is not required for the credited SSD success path?
 O Yes – Screen to Green, no further analysis required.
 O No – Continue to next question.

-1.4.7-C Question: Does the fire finding adversely affect the ability to reach and maintain hot shutdown/hot standby or safe and stable conditions using the credited success path?
+1.4.7-C Question: Does the fire finding adversely affect the ability to reach and maintain hot shutdown/hot standby or safe and stable conditions using the credited SSD success path?
 O Yes – Continue to Step 1.5.
 O No – Screen to Green, no further analysis required.

-Step 1.4.8: M Fires
+Step 1.4.8: MCR Fires

 NOTE: This section only applies if there is no equipment greater than or equal to 440V in the MCR.